ericadwilsen/box-plot/README.md

 # Box Plot
 A simple box plot script written in python.
-So you can still see these instructions, open this link in a new tab:
+To see it run, open this link in a new tab, but open it in a new tab so you can still see these instructions:

 <p align="center">
 <a href="https://mybinder.org/v2/gh/ericadwilsen/box-plot/master">https://mybinder.org/v2/gh/ericadwilsen/box-plot/master</a>